-EEA and Norway Grants are unique financial instruments based on the cooperation between Slovenia and three donor countries: Norway, Iceland and Liechtenstein.
-Driven by a common goal – reducing economic and social disparities within the European Economic Area (EEA) – EEA and Norway Grants also contribute to creating a world of equal opportunities, tolerance, safety, environmental sustainability and decent life.
+EEA and Norway Grants are unique financial instruments based on the cooperation between Slovenia and three donor states: Norway, Iceland and Liechtenstein.
+The overall objectives are to conribute to the reduction of economic and social disparities in the European Economic Area (EEA) and to strengthen bilateral relations between the donor states and the beneficiary states, including Slovenia.

 Past implementation periods

-The contributions of Norway, Iceland and Liechtenstein have been channelled through the EEA Grants and Norway Grants (2004–2009 and 2009–2014), and before that through Financial Instrument (1999–2003) and Financial Mechanism (1994–1998).
-Two separate mechanisms – the EEA Grants and the Norway Grants – were established in connection with the enlargement of the European Union in 2004; Norway is the main contributor to both mechanisms.
+Two separate financial mechanisms – the EEA Grants and the Norway Grants – were established in the period 2004–2009 (the EEA Grants and Norway Grants 2004–2009, 2009–2014 and current period 2014–2021).
+Norway is the main contributor to both mechanisms.
+Before that the contributions of Norway, Iceland and Liechtenstein have been channelled through Financial Instrument (1999–2003) and Financial Mechanism (1994–1998).
 In total, Iceland, Liechtenstein and Norway have provided EUR 3.3 billion through consecutive grant schemes between 1994 and 2014.

 In the period 2004–2009 Slovenia received over EUR 17 million.
 About EUR 14 million of the total allocation was earmarked for individual projects, while the remaining funds went to the NGO Fund, the Fund for cooperation between educational and research institutions and the Technical Assistance Fund.
 Thus, 62 projects addressing environmental protection, promotion of sustainable development, conservation of European cultural heritage, development of human resources, healthcare and childcare were implemented across Slovenia.
 In addition, the Scholarship Fund supported over 100 mobility projects.

-Slovenia received almost 27 million euros from the EEA and Norway Grants in the period 2009–2014.
+Slovenia received almost EUR 27 million from the EEA and Norway Grants in the period 2009–2014.
 The funding was channelled through five programmes:

-- SI02: EEA Financial Mechanism Programme under the 2009-2014 period, Government Office for Development and European Cohesion Policy (GODC) acted as Programme Operator
+- SI02: EEA Financial Mechanism Programme 2009–2014; Government Office for Development and European Cohesion Policy (GODC) acted as Programme Operator;

-- SI04: Slovenian Scholarship Fund for the 2009-2014 period, Centre of the Republic of Slovenia for Mobility and European Educational and Training Programmes (CMEPIUS) acted as Programme Operator
+- SI04: Slovenian Scholarship Fund 2009–2014; Centre of the Republic of Slovenia for Mobility and European Educational and Training Programmes (CMEPIUS) acted as Programme Operator;

-- SI05: Norwegian Financial Mechanism Programme under the 2009-2014 period, Government Office for Development and European Cohesion Policy (GODC) acted as Programme Operator
+- SI05: Norwegian Financial Mechanism 2009–2014; Government Office for Development and European Cohesion Policy (GODC) acted as Programme Operator.

 These programmes enabled Slovenia to boost its activities through more than 120 projects in the areas of environmental and climate change, civil society, human and social development, cultural and natural heritage, research and scholarships and, last but not least, decent work and tripartite dialogue.